 Veteran traders throw terms like bid vs ask around like NFL players throw a football.
 Precision is key to their success in both arenas.
 Have a spread too wide, and you miss the throw.
 Tight bid ask spreads are very important because they help you to get a better fill price.
 If your spread is too wide then you won’t get as good of a fill.
 Try to keep your spreads below $0.10 if possible.
 Ideally $0.01-$0.02.
-Watch our video on bid vs ask spreads and their importance when trading.

-Bid vs Ask Defined
+Bid vs Ask Spread Explained

 The bid price of a stock represents the highest price someone is willing to pay for a share.
 Alternatively, the ask is the lowest price someone is willing to sell their shares for.
 The end result?
 A difference in price between the bid and the ask, which we call a spread.